X16Community/faq/faq.md

 There are no immediate plans to open source the computer.

 The KERNAL code is not available as open source, nor will it be, due to licensing issues.
 Commodore's KERNAL is owned by Cloanto corp, and this is not likely to change.
 So *you may not use the Commander X16 ROM without purchasing a Commander X16 Microcomputer.*

 There are discussions of creating a fully open-source KERNAL for the Gen-2 gaming system.
 This discussion is ongoing, and we will update this FAQ if this changes.

-## Will there be a beta program?

-As of February 2023, The first 100 developer systems (aka Gen-1) are being assembled.
-These users will be the core beta test group.

 ## Is this a commercial or not-for-profit venture?

 The Commander X16 has been developed by a team of enthusiasts who shared David's vision to create a reliable, low cost, modern retro computer for the benefit of the retro community.
 The team is committed to launching the Commander X16 at the lowest price possible while still ensuring that the team will be reimbursed for out of pocket expenses incurred during the 2+ year development process (such as parts, prototypes, shipping, web hosting, etc.) David and the team are not looking to profit from the project and instead seek to strike a balance between continuing to produce the Commander X16 at an affordable price while also meeting the ongoing costs associated with continued development, manufacture, and infrastructure (e.g., website hosting, legal assistance, prototyping, deposits on parts, and so on).

 ## Who's been bringing the project to life?

-The team has included at various points:
+The core team has included at various points:

 * David Murray aka The 8-Bit Guy - Ringleader and software development
 * Kevin Williams aka TexElec - Board design/Prototyping/Manufacturing
 * Christian Simpson aka Perifractic - Visual design, Branding, Website creation